vikrammiddha/AwardForce/public/awardsforceui/plugins/org.apache.cordova.inappbrowser/doc/index.md

     - __transitionstyle__: Set to `fliphorizontal`, `crossdissolve` or `coververtical` to set the [transition style](http://developer.apple.com/library/ios/#documentation/UIKit/Reference/UIViewController_Class/Reference/Reference.html#//apple_ref/occ/instp/UIViewController/modalTransitionStyle) (defaults to `coververtical`).
     - __toolbarposition__: Set to `top` or `bottom` (default is `bottom`).
 Causes the toolbar to be at the top or bottom of the window.

-    Windows only:

-    - __hidden__: set to `yes` to create the browser and load the page, but not show it.
-The loadstop event fires when loading is complete.
-Omit or set to `no` (default) to have the browser open and load normally.

 ### Supported Platforms

 - Amazon Fire OS